 In this article, we demonstrate enabling Filter feature and multi-level Sorting to do or make multiple sortable headings in Excel.

-2 Easy Ways to Make Multiple Sortable Headings in Excel
+How to Make Multiple Sortable Headings in Excel: 2 Methods

 The Excel Filter feature offers in-built Sort options whether the data is ranges or tables.
 Applying the Sort command in one header cancels the previous execution.
 However, enabling Filter for each heading makes the headings into multiple non-simultaneous sortable headings.
 On the contrary, multiple-level sorting allows successive sorting of the assigned headers depending on their Sort On options.
 Follow the below sections to learn more.